kentyler/backstage/documentation.md

 @param {string} prompt - The original prompt
 @param {Array<{text: string, embedding: number[]}>} embeddingDatabase - Array of objects containing text and embedding
 @param {Object} options - Optional parameters
+@param {Object} options.config - LLM configuration to use for this request (optional)
+@param {string} options.schema - The schema to use for database operations (optional)
 @returns {Promise<Array<{text: string, similarity: number}>>} Array of similar texts with their similarity scores
 ```